brianhigh/brfss/sql_examples.md

 ![](sql_examples_files/figure-html/unnamed-chunk-41-1.png)<!-- -->

-## Smoking and Drinking by State and Age
+## PNW Smoking and Drinking by State and Age

 Age group (`_AGE_G`) is a 6-level ordinal variable.
 Apply labels with `factor()`.